dieharders/ai-text-server/README.md

 - If the installation fails, you will need to uncheck everything and only install `visual_studio_integration`.
 Next proceed to install packages one at a time or in batches until everything is installed.
 - Add CUDA_PATH (C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.2) to your environment variables

-3. llama-cpp-python installation steps:
+3. llama-cpp-python build steps:

-If on windows, run the following using "Command Prompt" commandline tool
+If on Windows, run the following using "Command Prompt" tool.
+If you are developing in a python virtual or Anaconda env, be sure you have the env activated first and then run from Windows cmd prompt.

 ```cmd
 set FORCE_CMAKE=1 && set CMAKE_ARGS=-DLLAMA_CUBLAS=on && pip install llama-cpp-python --force-reinstall --ignore-installed --upgrade --no-cache-dir --verbose